-- In Naruto, members of the Generic Evil Organization Squad Akatsuki are introduced wearing bamboo hats concealing their faces (to a degree, anyway), which are phased out as the series moves on.
+- In Naruto, members of the Standard Evil Organization Squad Akatsuki are introduced wearing bamboo hats concealing their faces (to a degree, anyway), which are phased out as the series moves on.
 Akatsuki work in pairs, so Itachi and Kisame were the first pair introduced first, followed by Sasori and Deidara, all four of whom dispose of their hats as part of The Reveal of their identity.
 After that, no other member of the team is seen wearing them (though loner Zetsu, introduced before Sasori and Deidara, never wore one in the first place).

 - In One Piece, Garp, Franky and Sakazuki's faces were hidden by a dog mask, a festival mask and a cap respectively.
 Franky and Garp's masks are never seen again after their respective reveals, but Sakazuki subverts the trope as he still wears his cap even after a promotion and a timeskip.

 - In his first scene in TRON: Legacy, CLU is wearing a helmet that hides his face completely.
 Appearently, he was wearing it for the sole purpose of making a dramatic reveal to Sam, since he never puts it on again for the rest of the film (except when piloting a plane, where he has a more pragmatic reason for wearing it).
 Quorra similarly wears a helmet during her first scenes that she almost never puts on again after having unmasked herself.

-- Throughout the 2009 Sherlock Holmes film Moriarty appears with his face in the shadows.
+- Throughout Sherlock Holmes (2009), Moriarty appears with his face in the shadows.
 In the sequel he appears this way only in the film's introduction, during which he reveals himself and stays revealed for the rest of the film.